How to choose a coloured worktop for your kitchen

 Popular monotone worktop colours include bright white and jet black, though bolder variations in green, grey and brown are available.

-Multi-tonal worktops are typically made from natural materials, such as wood or stone.
+Multi-tonal worktop colours are typically made from natural materials, such as wood or stone.
 However, they can be replicated throughout artificial worktops using high-resolution imagery.

 Granite is a popular choice for those looking for a modern, glossy finish using shades of white, black, and brown.
 Timber worktops will typically feature various shades of brown and cream with a matte finish, and is a great choice for a rustic or traditional kitchen design.